 The price of your ER visit will depend on what types of treatments and medications you receive.
-For patients without health insurance, an emergency room visit can cost anywhere between $150 and $3,000.
-Of course, if the treatment you receive is extensive, an ER visit can exceed this price.
+For patients without health insurance, an emergency room visit can cost less than $2200.
+If the treatment you receive is extensive, an ER visit can exceed this price.
 For instance, in some cases, especially where critical care is required and/or a procedure or surgery is performed, the cost could reach $20,000 or more.

 |Broken bones (including surgery)||$10,000|

 Below is the average price for an ER visit in each state, from lowest to highest.
-This the out-of-pocket cost with no health insurance coverage, and for a moderate to severe ER visit.
+This is the out-of-pocket cost with no health insurance coverage and for a moderate to severe ER visit.

 Average ER Visit Cost by State